A guide to patents

-Once you have appointed a patent agent, the Patent Office will correspond with no one else about the prosecution of your application, including you.
-You may, however, change patent agents at any time, or choose not to have one anymore.
-Patent agents' fees are not regulated by the Patent Office; you and your agent should agree on fees before work on your application begins.
+Please note that if you have transferred some or all of your rights to the invention, a patent agent must be appointed by law.
+Once you have appointed a patent agent, CIPO will correspond with no one else about the prosecution of your application, including you.
+You may, however, change patent agents at any time or choose not to have one anymore.
+Patent agents' fees are not regulated by CIPO; you and your agent should agree on fees before work on your application begins.

-The Patent Office can provide you with a list of registered patent agents, but cannot recommend any particular one to you.
+CIPO provides you with a list of registered patent agents but cannot recommend any particular one to you.

-Note: A tutorial on how to prepare a patent application.
+Note: You may wish to view our tutorial on how to prepare a patent application.

 Abstract, specification and drawings

-A patent application consists of an abstract, a specification, and often drawings.
+A patent application consists of an abstract, a specification and, in most cases, drawings.